justineenyan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 prints half of a string
-prints every other character of a string prints n elements of an array of integers
+prints every other character of a string prints n elements of an array of integers a function that copies the string pointed to by src